backstage/backstage/plugins/adr/README.md

 ### Custom Content Decorators

 Your ADR Markdown content will typically be rendered in the UI as is with the exception of relative links/embeds being rewritten as absolute URLs so they can be linked correctly (e.g. `./my-diagram.png` => `<ABSOLUTE_ADR_DIR_URL>/my-diagram.png`).
-Depending on your ADR format, you may want to apply additional transformations to the content (e.g. parsing/ignoring front matter).
+Depending on your ADR format, you may want to apply additional transformations to the content (e.g. hiding or formatting front matter in a different way).
 You can do so by passing in a list of custom content decorators for the optional `contentDecorators` parameter.
 Note that passing in this parameter will override the default decorators.
 If you want to include the default ones, make sure to add them as well:

 ```tsx
 import {